marklee4823/Data-Cleaning-and-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-Because the distributions have similair shapes, we can use difference of means as our test statistic.
+Because the distributions have similiar shapes, we can use difference of means as our test statistic.

 Null hypothesis: The mean number of steps in recipes with their description missing is the same as the mean number of steps in recipes with their description present.